 /proc Useful Examples

 A better solution is to use SYN cookies.
-A special method in the kernel that keeps track of which SYN packets arrive.
+A special method in the kernel that keeps track of which SYN packets come.
 If the syncookie detects the rate going above a certain threshold, it will get rid of SYN packets that don’t move to established state within a reasonable interval.

 $ sysctl -w net.ipv4.tcp_syncookies=1